Lower Histamine Wine

 The wines from Dry Farm Wines don’t have any added colorings to enhance the look of their product.
 And they don’t add any sugar.

 With Mast Cell Activation Syndrome or Histamine Intolerance, we try to avoid sugar.
 That’s because changes in blood sugar levels can affect histamine levels.

 But how can wine be sugar free?
 Well, it has to do with the process in which wine is made.

 Wine is made by adding yeast to grape juice.
 The yeast eats the sugar.
-That is the process that produces the alcohol in the wine.
+That’s the process that produces the alcohol in the wine.

 Some winemakers interfere in this process by introducing additives that will stop the yeast from eating all the sugar.
 This makes for a sweeter wine.
 As you might suspect, this also means that wine will have a higher sugar content.

-However, when a winemaker lets the full process run its course, the native yeasts consume as much sugar as possible until the yeast naturally dies.
+However, here’s what happens when a winemaker lets the full process run its course.
+The native yeasts consume as much sugar as possible until the yeast naturally dies.

 That means the sugar content will be lower.
-That’s why the wines you get at Dry Farm Wines have used this natural process to lower the sugar levels.
+That’s why the wines you get at Dry Farm Wines use this natural process to lower the sugar levels.
 This method reduces the yeast levels, too.